Skip to content

 Status of the person

 The possession of things can also be a crime depending upon characteristics of the person.
-So, a felon in possession case could depend upon evidence that the person was prohibited to possess.
+So, certain government officials may be above the law, according to the law.
+But a felon in possession case could depend upon whether the government has evidence that the person was prohibited to possess; and of course, whether their evidence is correct.
+It may not be.

-A statute defines every crime.
+A statute must define every crime.
 And courts interpret those statutes.
 Each statute specifies several “elements” to a crime.

 The government lawyer must first produce evidence supporting an inference that each “element” of the firearm possession crime existed.
 And then the prosecutor tries to convince the jury that their evidence is true and convincing beyond all real doubt.